sahiltyagi4/old_blog/_posts/2016-07-09-hadoop_setup.md

 	Let's say the ip looks somewhat like xxx.xxx.xx.xxx

-- Check the hostname provided by Hetzner by running nslookup on the remote machine:
+- Check the hostname provided to the server by running nslookup on the remote machine:

 	```
 	$ nslookup xxx.xxx.xx.xxx